Flopper1-1/PVP-Minecraft-Modpack/README.md

 You can really play this modpack however you want, however here are my ideas and what I recommend playing

 # Bedwars
 Players have a set amount of time to build a protective base around their bed/spawnpoint and gear up.
 At the end of the timer the players all fight eachother in the aim of destroying their bed.
 Once a bed is destroyed the player who owned that bed can place it back down in order to save themselves from elimination.
 If at any point their spawnpoint is destroyed/obstructed they lose.
+I recommend having a command block which pumps constant resistance II in order to balance guns, or you could use extra hearts.

+# Boat Snipers
+Players are equipped with snipers and must navigate through blue ice with ice.
+Players must kill eachother while on the boat.
+When a person gets to 20 deaths they are disqualified.
+The last person to lose wins.

 # List of mods
 # PVP